bwsw/sj-platform/SJDocs/source/SJ_Architecture.rst

 Each SJ-Platform component contributes to its outstanding features.

 SJ-Platform performs **stream processing**.
-That means the system can handle events as soon as they are available inside the system without specific delay. **Micro-batch data processing** can be also performed in the platform.
+That means the system can handle events as soon as they are available inside the system without specific delay. **Micro-batch data processing** can be also performed in the system.

 Streams can be very intensive and all events cannot be handled by a single server of arbitrary performance.
 The system allows **scaling** the computations horizontally to handle increasing demands.